People & The Cavern

 Moaning Caverns Today

 Today Moaning Caverns includes a nature gift shop, gem mining and gold panning operation, a developed nature trail and picnic areas.
-Three different tours are offered into the cavern.
-All three tours are available year-round.
+Two different tours are offered into the cavern.
+Both tours are available year-round.

-The Traditional Tour is the most popular.
+The Spiral Tour is our most popular tour.
 It enters the cavern by the wooden stairs leading to the first landing 65 feet (19.8 meters) below the surface, then descends the 100 feet (30.5 meters) of the spiral staircase to the floor of the main chamber and returns the same route.
-All of the pictures taken for this booklet were taken from some vantage along this route.
-If you looked carefully, you may have seen some or all of the decorations pictured here.